Carlos56g/IA_Jan-June/README.md

-# IA_Jan-June
+# Inteligencia Artificial
 GitHub repository for the "Inteligencia Artificial" class
+This repository stores the differents activities and material assigned.